bevy-cheatbook/bevy-cheatbook/src/introduction.md

 The book has several sections:

  - [Bevy Cheatsheet](./cheatsheet.md): condensed one-page summary of common bevy syntax and features
- - [Basic Theory](./basics.md): brief one-page explanation of important concepts
+ - [Bevy Basics](./basics.md): brief one-page explanation of important concepts
  - Advanced Patterns: good practices for using bevy effectively
  - Bevy Cookbook: examples covering common game development problems

-Welcome!
-Hope this book serves you well!
+***Welcome!
+Hope this book serves you well!***

+P.S: also check out the [awesome-bevy](https://github.com/bevyengine/awesome-bevy) list, for additional resources to help you on your bevy journey!

 ## Maintenance

-This version covers Bevy release 0.4.
+This version primarily covers Bevy release 0.4.

-An attempt will be made to note any changes in the latest git version of bevy, where applicable.
+An attempt is made to also cover the git version of Bevy, where feasible.

 The book is maintained on a best-effort basis.
 Help with maintaining and improving the book is welcome!

-Development of the book happens on [GitHub](https://github.com/jamadazi/bevy-cheatbook).
+Development of the book happens on [GitHub](https://github.com/bevy-cheatbook/bevy-cheatbook).

 See the [Contributing](./contributing.md) section for advice!